International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_2_Certification_Perspective/4_2_2_Roles.md

 International Data Spaces (i.e., prospective Software Providers) and to organizations that intend to become IDS Participants.

+[TODO: explain the different approaches for Assurance Level 1 and Level 2/3 where EF is involved]

 [^2]: IDSA White Paper Certification -- Framework for the IDS
     Certification Scheme, Version 2.0
     https://www.internationaldataspaces.org/publications/whitepaper-certification/